Skip to contents

 Details

 froll* functions accept vector, list, data.frame or data.table.
-Functions operate on a single vector; when passing a non-atomic input, then function is applied column-by-column, not to the complete set of columns at once.
+Functions operate on a single vector; when passing a non-atomic input, then the function is applied column-by-column, not to the complete set of columns at once.

 Argument n allows multiple values to apply rolling function on multiple window sizes.
 If adaptive=TRUE, then n can be a list to specify multiple window sizes for adaptive rolling computation.
 See Adaptive rolling functions section below for details.